DemianFlury/DemianFlury/README.md

 # My name is Demian

-- 🔭 I’m currently working on [im.proveyou](https://github.com/improveU)
+- 🔭 I’m currently working at [ramatech systems AG](https://ramatech.ch/index.php/en/)
 - 📫 How to reach me: demianflury@gmail.com
 - 🏐 I play volleyball
 - 🎸 and the guitar